generationmake/SonarExtenderI2C/README.md

 #### Pausing the automatic mode

-To pause the automatic mode, e. g. to trigger a sensor manually, simply set the DECODE Pins to binary 5.
+To pause the automatic mode, simply set the DECODE Pins to binary 5.
+In opposite to binary 4, it won't reset and continue with the next sensor.